Top 10 Enterprise Social Software

 2014.
 Cisco-Jive and 5 other Unified Collaboration leaders

-Large enterprise customers have become so impatient.
-They want one thing in one place — right now, in real time - the solution that provides collaboration and social interactions and communications and doesn't require long integration project.
-That's why, software vendors invented the new term "Unified Collaboration" and now sell their solutions under this sauce.
-Of course, not any IT giant can build such system.
-Sometimes they need to unite.
-In particular, the unified communications leader Cisco recently partnered with social networking provider Jive and announced that now it has the best solution on the market.
-However, experts note that Cisco has five strong competitors: Microsoft (Yammer + Lync), IBM (IBM Connections + IBM Sametime), Citrix (GoToMeeting + Podio), Siemens (Unify + Ansible), Salesforce (Chatter + DimDim).
-However, the last two vendors are currently only potential because their UC solutions are not quite ready yet.
+Large enterprise customers have grown increasingly impatient, seeking a single solution that offers collaboration, social interactions, and real-time communication without the need for extensive integration projects.
+To meet this demand, software vendors have coined the term "Unified Collaboration" and now market their solutions under this banner.
+However, not every IT giant is capable of building such a comprehensive system on their own.
+In some cases, collaboration becomes necessary.
+For instance, leading unified communications provider Cisco recently partnered with social networking provider Jive, announcing that they now offer the best solution in the market.
+Nevertheless, industry experts highlight that Cisco faces strong competition from five key rivals: Microsoft (Yammer + Lync), IBM (IBM Connections + IBM Sametime), Citrix (GoToMeeting + Podio), Siemens (Unify + Ansible), and Salesforce (Chatter + DimDim).
+However, it should be noted that the latter two vendors are currently considered potential competitors, as their Unified Communications (UC) solutions are not yet fully developed.

 2014.
 Unison - virtual rooms for collaboration and discussions